Airplane debris arrives in France for Malaysia crash investigation

 PARIS/KUALA LUMPUR Airplane debris that washed up on the Indian Ocean island of Reunion and may belong to a vanished Malaysia Airlines Boeing 777 arrived in France on Saturday for investigators to study its origin.

-An Air France flight carrying the debris landed at Orly airport near Paris at 0417 GMT (12.17 a.m.
-ET), and it was then transferred by road to a military-run laboratory near the southwestern city of Toulouse that specializes in analyzing aviation wreckage.
+An Air France flight carrying the debris landed at Orly airport near Paris at 0417 GMT, and it was then transferred by road to a military-run laboratory near the southwestern city of Toulouse that specialises in analysing aviation wreckage.

 French investigators are not expected to begin examining the wreckage before Wednesday afternoon and their Malaysian counterparts will also be present, the Paris prosecutor's office said in a statement.

-Experts hope the barnacled 2-2.5 meters (6.5-8 feet) long wing surface known as a flaperon and a fragment of luggage also found on Reunion could yield clues as to the fate of Malaysia Airlines (MLYAF.PK) Flight MH370, which vanished without trace in March 2014.
+Experts hope the barnacled 2-2.5 metres (6.5-8 feet) long wing surface known as a flaperon and a fragment of luggage also found on Reunion could yield clues as to the fate of Malaysia Airlines Flight MH370, which vanished without trace in March 2014.

 There were 239 passengers and crew on board.
 Some families of the victims are demanding further compensation from the airline.